iamovi/momose/README.md

 ## 💡 Contributing

 Got ideas or improvements?
-Fork, tweak, and send us a pull request! 😁
+Fork, tweak, and send us a pull request.